-Due to its characteristics described before road access and traffic is mainly residential traffic, but with high peaks during rush hours.
-In order to serve as suitable site for a school construction, the awarded Contractor must carefully assess the road networks to specify the most suitable traffic management plan that includes safe access for the Civil Defence Department (CDD), sufficient road width, capacity of roads for children and parents bus drop off avoiding congestions and dangerous situations, noting that there are other schools are in direct proximity of the site.
+Due to its characteristics described before road access and traffic is limited to residential traffic and the seasonal use of agricultural machinery such as tractors with diver's equipment and harvester.

+Nevertheless, in order to serve as suitable site for a school construction, the awarded Contractor must carefully assess the road networks to specify the most suitable traffic management plan that includes safe access for the Civil Defence Department (CDD), sufficient road width, capacity of roads for children and parents bus drop off avoiding congestions and dangerous situations.